eduardo-rv/Excel-Sports-Logistics-Model/README.md

 # climbing-logistics-optimization
-Logistics cost modeling and scenario analysis for a sports championship using Excel.
+🧗‍♂️Logistics cost modeling and scenario analysis for a sports championship using Excel.